cits3007/cits3007.github.io/src/assessment.md

 ### Exam

 The exam is a face-to-face, laboratory-based practical exam, held during the UWA exam period.
-This page will be updated with further details of the exam closer to the end of semester.
+Details of the date and time will be available from your exam timetable.
+Once available, the exact venues will be published on the University Blackboard {{ siteinfo.lms }}.

-The exam will be completed in {{ siteinfo.moodle }}.
+The exam will be completed in {{ siteinfo.moodle }}, using laboratory computers.

-The exam is *not* open-book, but you are permitted access to a hand-written A4 page of notes (written both sides).
+The exam is *not* open-book, but (in addition to Moodle) you are permitted access to the following tools and materials:

+- a printed or hand-written A4 page of notes (written both sides).
+- copies of the lecture slides and lab worksheets (although not the lab solutions).
+These will be downloadable from Moodle during the exam.
+- a PDF copy of the draft C11 standard.
+This will be downloadable from Moodle during the exam.
+- any compiler or editor available on the lab computer being used for the exam.
+For details of what software is available on lab computers, you are welcome to attend a lab in person.

 #### Past exam papers